 Special rules are provided for multi-year contracts.
-Specifically, instead of comparing the amount of income reported each year, the proposed regulations take cumulative approach.
-Specifically, a taxpayer with a multi-year contract will compare the cumulative amount of income recognized for both book and tax purposes over the life of the contract and if, in a given year, the cumulative amount of book income exceeds the cumulative amount of income recognized for federal income tax purposes, it will be required to include such excess in income.
-(Prop.
-Treas.
-Reg.
-Section 1.351-3(k).)
+Specifically, instead of comparing the amount of income reported each year, the Proposed Regulations take a cumulative approach.
+Specifically, a taxpayer with a multiyear contract will compare the cumulative amount of income recognized for both book and tax purposes over the life of the contract, and if, in a given year, the cumulative amount of book income exceeds the cumulative amount of income recognized for federal income tax purposes, the taxpayer will be required to include such excess in income.
+For more information about the topics raised in this Legal Update, please contact any of the following lawyers.